Algebraic-Programming/HiCR/docs/source/introduction/quickstart.rst

 Instantiation
 -----------------

-To use the MPI-based instance manager backend, we need to include:
+To use an Instance Manager, such as the MPI-based one, we need to include:

 ..  code-block:: C++